anhbaysgalan1/lightspark-architecture/README_V2.md

 **For sending money OUT of Mongolia:**

 Instead of:
-- ❌ Each transaction: Buy BTC from iDAX → Transfer → Send (slow, expensive)
+- ❌ Each transaction: Buy BTC from idax → Transfer → Send (slow, expensive)

 We do:
 - ✅ Pre-fund a BTC pool (10-20 BTC) → Use instantly for transactions → Replenish daily